abshah/CLUMrdm2025/dm_in_the_cloud_part2.md

 5. Verify the mount

-Try writing a small file to confirm permissions and configuration.
-You will need to do so from another terminal as your current terminal is running s3fs
+Write a small file to confirm permissions and configuration.
+You will need to do so from another terminal as your current terminal is running s3fs.

 ```bash
 echo "hello" > /mnt/s3/s3fs_test.txt